andy5995/vs-fltk/docs/developers/building.md

 - [gnuplot](http://www.gnuplot.info/) if you want to generate plots from testing & benchmarking reports.
 - [flatpak-builder](https://docs.flatpak.org/en/latest/flatpak-builder.html) if you plan on packing and distributing a flatpak of `vs` (usually not needed, read more about it later in this document)

+### Additional documentation

+To generate the additional documentation for distribution and consumption:

+- [mkdocs](https://www.mkdocs.org/) and several packages for themes and extensions.
+- [doxygen](https://www.doxygen.nl/) for documentation generated from the code itself.

 ### IDE integrations

 There is an ongoing effort to better support `vs` with a proper [lsp](https://github.com/lazy-eggplant/vs.lsp).